scosman/actions_mcp/README.md

 The MCP protocol supports prompts natively and HooksMCP will provide prompts through the offical protocol.

 However, many clients only support MCP for tool calls.
 They either completely ignore prompts, or only expose prompts via a dropdown requiring manual human selection.
 For these clients, we also expose a MCP tool called `get_prompt`.
-This tool automatically enabled when prompts are defined, allowing coding agents to retrieve prompt content by name.
+This tool automatically enabled when prompts are defined, allowing coding agents to retrieve prompt content by name. **Note**: the get_prompt tool does not support argument substitution.
+The model will have to infer how to use the prompt from it's template.

 To disable the `get_prompt` tool you can set:
 1. Use the `--disable-prompt-tool` CLI argument.
 This is local to each user.